Innovation in Channel Partner Ecosystems

 Innovation in Channel Partner Ecosystems can be elusive.
 However, it offers channel players an enormous opportunity, when successful.
 Anyone who has worked in the channel knows that the day-to-day reality of margin pressure has a tendency to limit available funds.
 This is turn limits the ability of some vendors to work with and leverage the expertise of their channel partners in this very resource-intensive way.
-Experience has proven that, without targeted funding AND dedicated resources on both sides, innovation in the channel partner ecosystem constantly takes a back seat.
+But experience has proven that, without targeted funding AND resources on both sides, innovation in the channel partner ecosystem constantly takes a back seat.

 Predictably, limited time and resources produce limited results…and bring Innovation in your Channel Partner Ecosystem to a halt.

 An emerging trend to jump-start innovation in your channel partner ecosystem is for vendors to create a formal program component targeted specifically at seeding and supporting joint innovation with key partners.
 The program itself can go by many names.
-Usually, it’s a carve-out from an existing Market Development Fund (MDF) budget that shifts funds from pure marketing activities (ex. events, campaigns, etc.) to higher value innovation activities.
+Often it’s a carve-out from an existing Market Development Fund (MDF) budget that shifts funds from pure marketing activities (ex. events, campaigns, etc.) to higher value innovation activities.

 This important planning step identifies relevant vendor capabilities along with existing partner capabilities.
 It’s importance cannot be over stated.
 It also specifies new capabilities that will be “seeded” by the funding.
 It uses activities-based costing methodology to identify the resources, budget and timing required and sets the measurable goals that will be tracked throughout the initiative.